vaclavholusa/Docs.cs-cz/aspnetcore/testing/troubleshoot.md

 <a name="sdk"></a>
 ## <a name="net-core-sdk-warnings"></a>Upozornění na .NET core SDK

-### <a name="both-the-32-and-64-bit-versions-of-the-net-core-sdk-are-installed"></a>Obě 32 až 64 bit verze rozhraní .NET Core SDK jsou nainstalovány.
+### <a name="both-the-32-bit-and-64-bit-versions-of-the-net-core-sdk-are-installed"></a>Instalaci 32bitové a 64bitové verze rozhraní .NET Core SDK
-V **nový projekt** dialogové okno pro ASP.NET Core, může se zobrazit následující varování zobrazí v horní části:
+V **nový projekt** dialogové okno pro ASP.NET Core, může se zobrazit následující varování:

     Both 32 and 64 bit versions of the .NET Core SDK are installed.
 Only templates from the 64 bit version(s) installed at C:\Program Files\dotnet\sdk\" will be displayed.